cypress-io/testing-workshop-cypress/slides/13-app-actions/PITCHME.md

 +++

-## The situation
+## How do we organize our tests?

 @ul
 - 👍 Cypress allows you to write a lot of E2E tests
 - 👎 Cypress allows you to write a LOT of E2E tests
 @ulend

-How do we organize this test code?

 +++

+## Let us write a Page Object

+- keep `todomvc` app running
+- find Page Object in `13-app-actions/todo-page-object.js`
+- open `13-app-actions/using-po-spec.js`

+### Todo: write tests by calling page object methods